Colourful Summer Styling

 This blue looks fantastic with the small pops of orange and green from the foliage and kitchen items I included in the scene, and works extremely well with the darker wood worktop.
 Orange as a colour choice on its own can be overwhelming, but when used in small quantities it complements and enhances many other colours.

 If you’d like to use a bright colour like this in your home but aren’t sure how to include it without looking garish, a floral fabric or patterned wallpaper is a great place to start.
-I’ve suggested some of my favourites below:
+I love Magnolia Linen Fabric, Morris & Co Wallpaper and Cole & Son Wallpaper.

 LIVING ROOM